dtsao/react-boilerplate/README.md

 Hooks are new to React and allow developers to create components with significantly reduced boilerplate.
 The `useState()` function is basically the component's state object and `setState()` compined into one. `useEffect()` is kind of like `componentDidMount()`, `componentDidUpdate()`, and `componentWillUpdate()` all rolled into one function.
 So clean!
 [Go Learn Hooks!](https://reactjs.org/docs/hooks-reference.html)

 ![Captian Hook](https://media.giphy.com/media/FIhBdogDLQiGs/giphy.gif)

+#### Homework
+[Review this React Tutorial](reactjs.org/tutorial/tutorial.html).
+It will go over all major concepts involving components, state and props in React.
+When in doubt look at the wonderfully written [React Docs](reactjs.org/docs/getting-started.html).